byChratos/DUnix/README.md

 ## Build yourself
 This program only uses built-in python libraries, so a python installation is enough to build it.
-I'm using version `3.11.2` and it works perfectly fine. <br>
+(Tested and built with version `3.11.2`) <br>
 1. Download the repo to your local machine <br>
 2. Open a local terminal
 3. Navigate to the repository in your terminal